 "Their block definitely scared a few of us," Eshler said.
 "We just kept hitting into it and they just kept blocking.
 It just got to a point where you say to yourself, 'What am I supposed to do?'
 You start running out of options."

 The duo of Evan Blair and Kyle Michalski blocked and attacked the Trojans relentlessly.
-Those attacks, in particular, were largely effective throughout the match.

 "We knew about them in pool play," Evans said.
 "We just couldn't adjust to them."